SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

   <i class="star-5">★</i>
 </div>

 I have a controversial heuristic for judging the quality of the early employees at a company.
 I get on LinkedIn, and jump from profile to profile, looking at the schools they've attended and the companies they've worked for.
-I consider it a pretty big red flag if most attended seemingly weak schools and worked for companies I've never heard for.
+I consider it a pretty big red flag if most attended seemingly weak schools and worked for companies I've never heard of.
 This sounds at best naive and at worst prejudiced, so let me defend myself.

 In my experience, the best startups have a critical mass of junior employees who attended schools like Stanford, MIT, and Harvard.
 This was true of early Google and early Facebook, and is true today of companies like Dropbox, Stripe, SpaceX, and Quora.
 If a startup doesn't have any students from such schools, it says to me one of two things: